Palestinian passport: History

-After the 1967 Six-Day War, during which Israel captured the West Bank from Jordan, Palestinian Arabs living there continued to have the right to apply for Jordanian passports and live in Jordan.
-Palestinian refugees actually living in Jordan were also considered full Jordanian citizens.
-In July 1988, Jordan severed all legal and administrative ties with the West Bank.
-Any Palestinian living in Jordan would remain a Jordanian citizen; but residents of the West Bank would not.

-Jordan continued to issue passports to Palestinians in the West Bank, but they were for travel purposes only and not as indication of citizenship.
+Until now, Jordan has continued to issue passports to residents of the West Bank (subject to approval), but they are for travel purposes only and not as indication of citizenship.
 Palestinians in the West Bank who had regular Jordanian passports were issued with temporary ones upon expiration of the old ones, and entry into Jordan by Palestinians became time-limited and considered for tourism purposes only.

-On 2 April 1995, two years after the Oslo Accords of 1993, the Palestinian Authority started issuing Palestinian Authority passports to the public in the self-ruling areas of Gaza and Jericho.
-These passports retained the personal ID number issued by the Israeli Civil Administration.
+On 2 April 1995, two years after the Oslo Accords of 1993, the Palestinian National Authority started issuing Palestinian passports.

-Starting March 2023, the Palestinian Ministry of Interior (responsible for issuing Palestinian passports) started issuing biometric passports.
+Starting March 2022, the Palestinian Ministry of Interior (responsible for issuing Palestinian passports) started issuing biometric passports.
 The passport contains a digitized photo, fingerprints and signature of the holder.

 Implications of the passport

-Palestinians regard the passport as a "crucial symbol of nationhood".
-The recognition of the passports by other countries has been cited as evidence of recognition by them of the State of Palestine.

-As of 1997, Palestinian passports were not issued in the name of the State of Palestine.
-Some countries, including the United States, recognize Palestinian Authority passports as travel documents, though the recognition of the passports does not imply recognition by them of citizenship, since they are not issued by a government which they recognize.
-Egypt, Jordan and the United Arab Emirates have indicated only (in May 2002) that the passports, along with valid visas or other necessary papers, would allow their holders to travel to their countries.
+Since 1997, Palestinian passports were not issued in the name of the State of Palestine.
+Some countries, including the United States, recognize Palestinian passports as acceptable travel documents, though the recognition of the passports does not imply recognition by them of citizenship, since they are not issued by a state which they recognize.

+In 2016, President Mahmoud Abbas announced that a name change on Palestinian passports would be implemented, however this change has not yet been implemented as of 2026.

 Passport types

-There are three types of Palestinian passport, which are issued by the Palestinian National Authority, and they are as follows:
+There are three types of Palestinian passports, and they are as follows: